Kenny-Chen-Robotic/LLM_controller_agent/README.md

 # Introduction
-We try to control an industrial process directly via large language model.
-Therefore, the theme is about <Closed-loop Control Testing with LLM-Generated Outputs: Featuring Simulation & Real-time Industrial Data Interaction>.
+We try to control an industrial process directly via large language model and the result is positive so far.
+Overall, the theme of this repository is about <Closed-loop Control Testing with LLM-Generated Outputs: Featuring Simulation & Real-time Industrial Data Interaction>

 <br>  <!-- 这是空行间隔 -->